BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.9-beta1 - 24 Oct 2019 =
+* Fixed the required validation for the File element.
+* Correct the align text for the feature image and upload form element.
+* Added the red dots to the feature and upload form element, to be shown on error.
+* Added the error label for the password form element when is required and the validation is performed in JS.
+* Fixed the serve side validations and error signals.
+* Improved the way the error was handled by the plugin.
+* Fixed Enfold theme compatibility issue.
+* Fixed password place holder.
+* Added a location.reload(); to the delete js to make sure it also works with custom templates including the delete button.
+* Added a featured image as case to the function preparing the form element values.
+* Fixed the form submission with no ajax.
+* New feature, now the save draft will not trigger the form validation.
+* Fixed the form permission to edit the post or create a new one.
+* Fixed the permission to check if the user have the capability `edit_others_posts` or `edit_others_pages` to grant the edit other users entry.

 = 2.5.8 - 11 Oct 2019 =
 * Added an implementation to avoid acf field from form validation.
 * Added a new way to edit the list of Countries and States from the elements options.